-Written by Jimmy Carter, former U.S. president and Nobel Peace Prize laureate, Carter trip reports provide detailed accounts of official meetings held and trips taken by the Carter Center founder.
+Written by Jimmy Carter, former U.S. president and Nobel Peace Prize laureate, these trip reports provide detailed accounts of official meetings held and trips taken by the Carter Center founder.

 April 8, 2013